IMMIGRATION LAW AND POLICY CONFERENCE

-As federal immigration legislation continues to languish, state and municipal governments across the country are forging ahead and taking decisive actions to integrate immigrants into their communities.
+As federal immigration legislation continues to languish, state and municipal governments across the country are forging ahead and taking decisive action to integrate immigrants into their communities.
 This panel will examine different approaches to advancing pro-immigrant laws and policies at the state and local level.
-Panelists will discuss recent measures adopted by city and state governments to expand immigrants’ access to education and healthcare; limit local involvement in immigration enforcement; and enhance immigrants’ ability to participate in civic life and revitalize local economies.
+Panelists will discuss recent measures adopted by city and state governments to expand immigrants’ access to education and health care, limit local involvement in immigration enforcement, and enhance immigrants’ ability to participate in civic life and revitalize local economies.

 This panel will examine the use of executive action in implementing immigration policy, the numbers of those who may potentially be affected by such action, underlying legal issues, any challenges in implementation, and a discussion on the possible political ramifications for future immigration reform policy.